catdad/grandma/README.md

             // fail the test with specific errorCode done({ errorCode: 'someError' });
         } else {
-            // fail the test for an unknow reason done(new Error('stuff happened'));
+            // fail the test for an unknown reason done(new Error('stuff happened'));
         }
     }